 Con No free plan

-While there's a 3-moth free trial that lets you test out features of the service, Apple Music is a subscription-only deal.
+While there's a three month free trial that lets you test out features of the service, Apple Music is a subscription-only deal.
 There's no ad-supported free version or anything like that.

 Appears to get bigger and bigger with each update, without really adding more value to someone who just wants to listen to and organize music.